omniowl/itu-joystick/README.md

     * DOWN - Joystick1Button6
     * UP - Joystick1Button7

 With that in mind do not fret!
-A script have already been made to map all of this to System Events in C# using the `IJoyPad` and `JoystickController` files.
+A script have already been made to map all of this to System Events in C# using the `IJoypad` and `JoystickController` files.
 This is merely left here for your convenience, should you want to write your own implementation.
 You can make a controller object by Right-Clicking in your Assets and go to Create->Joystick Controller like so:

 ![Right Click Menu](https://i.imgur.com/oCShe7V.png)